Inverse Optimization: Theory and Applications: Introduction

 \item \textbf{Model-data fit:} Depending on the application, it may be necessary to achieve a ``perfect fit'' between the estimated parameters of the forward model and the decisions, i.e., finding parameters such that the decisions are optimal.
 In problems where this is unnecessary or impossible, the inverse problem may instead aim to maximize a suitable measure of fitness.

 \end{itemize}

-Figure \ref{fig:IO_taxonomy} summarizes the three dimensions of our taxonomy.
-The design of an inverse optimization problem typically considers each dimension in the above order.
 Since the treatment of the first two dimensions is relatively similar across the third dimension, we specifically assign the labels of \emph{Classical Inverse Optimization} and \emph{Data-Driven Inverse Optimization} to distinguish between the models that assume perfect model-data fit and those that do not.
-Classical problems, which dominate the early literature on inverse optimization, are frequently used to introduce reformulation techniques of the inverse problem.
-The models are also relevant in applications where it is necessary to find parameters in the forward model that render the decisions optimal.
+Classical problems, which dominate the early literature on inverse optimization, are often used to introduce new reformulation techniques of the inverse problem.
+As we will discuss in later sections, the models are also relevant in applications where it is necessary to find parameters in the forward model that render the decisions optimal.
 On the other hand, data-driven models draw upon the techniques and methods employed in classical models but also consider an additional layer of complexity arising from the possibility of imperfect model-data fit.
 Such models are relevant when there is model mis-specification or noisy observations in the decision data.
 This literature is distinguished by loss functions that correspond to various sub-optimality measures.

 In this paper, we provide (i) a systematic framework for describing and categorizing inverse optimization models, and (ii) a comprehensive review of both methodological and application-oriented literature.
 We first review different techniques, solution methods, and model properties of all existing inverse models using the above taxonomy.
 We then consolidate the extensive list of application areas in which inverse optimization is increasingly applied.
-To our knowledge, there is only one prior survey on inverse optimization, which dates back nearly two decades~\citep{heuberger2004inverse}.
+To our knowledge, there is only one prior survey on inverse optimization \citep{heuberger2004inverse}.
 That paper provides a theoretical review of select classical inverse models over particular 0-1 combinatorial forward problems, which was the focus of much early research in inverse optimization.
 Since then, we have observed a breadth of new models, methods, and applications, many specific to the data-driven literature.
 Our review thus covers techniques applicable to broad classes of problem structures, considers new developments specific to data-driven models, and examines the extensive list of modern applications.